 - What affects the sound?
 If you change your body position or exercise, does it affect the sound?

 - When does it occur, and for how long?
-If your murmur happens when your heart is filling with blood (diastolic murmur) or throughout the heartbeat (continuous murmur), that may mean you have a heart problem.
+Murmurs that happen when the heart is filling with blood (diastolic murmur) or throughout the heartbeat (continuous murmur) may indicate a heart problem.
 You or your child will need more tests to find out what the problem is.
-Murmurs that occur when the heart is emptying (systolic) may be innocent heart murmurs that don't cause health issues, but sometimes they may reflect a heart condition.
+Murmurs that occur when the heart is emptying (systolic) generally are innocent heart murmurs that don't cause health issues, but sometimes they may reflect a heart condition.

 Your doctor will also look for other signs and symptoms of heart problems and ask about your medical history and whether other family members have had heart murmurs or other heart conditions.